playframework/play-generated-docs/manual/ModuleDirectory.md

 ### Deadbolt 2 Plugin

 * **Website (docs, sample):** <https://github.com/schaloner/deadbolt-2>
-* **Short description:** Deadbolt is an authorisation mechanism for defining access rights to certain controller methods or parts of a view using a simple AND/OR/NOT syntax
+* **Short description:** Deadbolt is an authorization mechanism for defining access rights to certain controller methods or parts of a view using a simple AND/OR/NOT syntax

 ### Play-pac4j (Java and Scala)